lachlanmcdonald/grunt-saxicon/README.md

 __saxicon-background__(_$icon_, _$color_)

-Returns the specified icon with the specified color as a data-URI.
+Returns the specified icon in the specified color as a data-URI.

-`$color` should be a valid color name or hex code.
-Whilst it is possible to use other color attributes it is likely that these will break the data-URI encoding.
+`$color` should be a valid CSS color.
+Colors are converted to a six-digit hex string.

 Will raise an error if the provided icon does not exist.